Koswu/pwshc/README.md

 # PowerShell Compiler

-compile any `.ps1` file to `.cmd` file so you can execute them by just double click in windows.
+Compile any `.ps1` file into a `.cmd` file so that you can execute it with a double-click in Windows.

 ## Usage